-AP Computer Science (11,12) CRS-357 [Credit 1.0]
+AP Computer Science (11,12) CRS-357

 Computer science embraces problem solving, hardware, algorithms, and perspectives that help people utilize computers to address real-world problems in contemporary life.
 AP Computer Science A is equivalent to a first-semester, college-level course in computer science.
 The course introduces students to computer science with fundamental topics that include problem solving, design strategies and methodologies, organization of data (data structures), approaches to processing data (algorithms), analysis of potential solutions, and the ethical and social implications of computing.
 The course emphasizes both object-oriented and imperative problem solving and design using Java language.
 These techniques represent proven approaches for developing solutions that can scale up from small, simple problems to large, complex problems.
 The AP Computer Science a course curriculum is compatible with many CS1 courses in colleges and universities.
-Course may be taken for AP Credit Prerequisites: Successful Completion of Algebra II Common Core Regents Course.
+AP Credit Prerequisites: Successful Completion of Algebra II Common Core Regents Course.